-Corporate governance refers to how the Council governs itself and to what purpose.
-It defines who has authority and accountability and how decisions are made.
-In summary, it is a toolkit that enables management and the Cabinet to deal more effectively with the many and varied challenges of running an organisation as diverse as a local authority.
+Corporate governance refers to how the Council governs itself and to what purpose. defines who has authority accountability and how decisions are made.
+In summary, it is a toolkit that enables management and the Cabinet to deal more effectively with the many and varied challenges runnina of organisation as diverse a Local as Authority.